 TEACHER BACKGROUND NOTES David grew up during the Industrial Revolution.
 This was a time when inventions in technology and machines helped new and old industries develop.
-Machines took over jobs which used to be done by hand meaning they could be done a lot quicker.
-During this time, thanks to new machines, the cotton industry in Scotland grew.
+Machines took over from jobs which used to be done by hand meaning they could be done more guickly.
+Because of these technological developments, the cotton industry in Scotland grew.
 Enslaved people forced to work on plantations in America and the Caribbean grew and picked raw cotton.
 This cotton was then shipped to Scotland where it was woven into cloth in factories called cotton mills.
 The cloth was then sold all around the world.
-Before David was born, his grandparents moved from Ulva (a small Scottish island off the coast of Mull) to Blantyre, the outskirts of Glasgow, in search of a better life.
-Here they found work at Blantyre Cotton Works factory.
-David was born on 19 March 1813 in the factory worker's accommodation, Shuttle Row.
+Before David was born, his grandparents moved from Ulva (a small Scottish island off the coast of Mull) to Blantyre, on the outskirts of Glasgow, in search of a better life.
+There they found work at Blantyre Cotton Works factory.
+David was born on 19 March 1813 in the factory workers' accommodation, Shuttle Row.
 He lived here with his family in a single room, known as a single-end.
 At one point, there were seven people in the Livingstone family home - David, his father and mother, and his two brothers and two sisters.
 It was very cramped!

-The Livingstone family were poor, so at the age of 10 David began working in the cotton mill as a piecer.
+The Livingstone family was poor, so at the age of 10 David began working in the cotton mill as a piecer.
 His job involved ducking under the cotton spinning machines to tie together the broken threads.
 This was a very dangerous job because the machines were moving all the time, so he had to be careful not to get injured.
 Life in the mill was difficult, with strict bosses, long working hours, low wages and loud machines that could cause deafness.
-After a long day at work, working from 6am to 8pm, David went to school in the evening.
+After working 14 hours, from 6am to 8pm, David went to school.
 When David was 19 years old, he was promoted to be a spinner.
-But through hard work, study and ambition he left the cotton mill to pursue his dream of becoming a missionary doctor.
+Eventually he left the cotton mill to pursue his dream of becoming a missionary doctor.

 ACTIVITY 1 THE JOURNEY OF COTTON

-l can compare and contrast a society in the past with my own and contribute to a discussion of the similarities and differences.
-SOC 2-04a l can use evidence selectively to research current social, political or economic issues.
-SOC 2-15a l can gather and use information about forms of discrimination against people in societies and consider the impact this has on people's lives.
-SOC 2-16b

-During the early 19th century cotton goods were extremely sought after.
+I can compare and contrast a society in the past with my own and contribute to a discussion of the similarities and differences.
+SOC 2-04a I can use evidence selectively to research current social, political or economic issues.
+SOC 2-15a I can gather and use information about forms of discrimination against people in societies and consider the impact this has on people's lives.
+SOC 2-16b During the early 19th century, cotton goods were extremely sought after.
 Factories, like the Blantyre Cotton Works, shipped their products all over the world.
 But the cotton trade was far from fair...

-TASK A

-Look at these two images:

-Can you think of any connections between the two?
+TASK A Can you think about the connection between the red shirt below and the cotton plant?
+Think about all the processes and people involved in getting cotton from raw material to item of clothing.
+Cotton tree (Gossypium Domain Mark herbaceum): flower, fruits and seed.
+Coloured zincograph, c.
+1853, after M. Burnett.
+Wellcome Collection, Public

-© David Livingstone Trust
+Livingstone's red cotton shirt © David Livingstone Trust